manisha-v/portfolio/README.md

 - Interactive navigation with smooth scrolling
 - Responsive design for seamless user experience across devices
+- Theme customization with four color options for a personalized look and feel
 - Sections to showcase my projects, skills, and experiences
 - Contact form to enable easy communication